svenslaggare/gitrends/README.md

 listen: 0.0.0.0:9000 # If running in docker
 ```

 The `source_dir` is the repository to index with the indexed repository being placed at `data_dir`.
-After indexing, the program no longer need to access the repository, and no source code is extracted to the index.
+After indexing, the program no longer need to access the repository, and no source code is extracted to the index (code statistics are though).

 Then run `gitrends config.yaml` and then browse to http://localhost:9000 to access the tool.